neuropoly/data-management/internal-server.md

 ```
 $ ssh git@data.neuro.polymtl.ca info
-hello admin, this is git@data running gitolite3 3.6.11-2 (Debian) on git 2.27.0
+hello zamboni, this is git@data running gitolite3 3.6.11-2 (Debian) on git 2.27.0
  R W C  CREATOR/..*
  R W C  datasets/..*
  R W    datasets/data-single-subject
  R W    datasets/sct-testing-large
  R W    datasets/uk-biobank
 ```

+You are identified to the server by your ssh keys, butNotice that this tells you the username you are known to

 ### Download